 Caroline Schoonveld, Direct Sales Manager: Caroline joined the Direct Sales team at PGC summer of 2015 offering over 20 years of experience in the Oregon wine industry.
 When she is not assisting customers over the phone or on email, you can find her cruising the Kubota or the John Deere Gator through the vineyard giving tours.
 She is regularly accompanied by her faithful Jack Russell, Zoey who often greets visitors upon arrival and also loves to give vineyard tours!

-Katherine Stalmann, Wine Club Manager: Katherine Stalmann landed at PGC in September 2019 after working in the Willamette Valley for various other wineries since 2004.
-An interest in Oregon Pinot Noir led her to the area originally and a desire to sell exceptionally well made Pinot Noirs is why she is currently resides at PGC.
-Helping keep the club organized and hosting guests is where you’ll find her when she is at the winery.
-When she is not at the winery, you’ll find her gardening, listening to Van Halen and drinking Krug.
+Katherine Stalmann, Wine Club Manager: Katherine Stalmann landed at PGC in September 2019 after working in the Willamette Valley since 2004.
+An interest in Oregon Pinot Noir originally led her to the area and a desire to sell exceptionally well made Pinot Noirs is why she is currently resides at PGC.
+When she is at the winery, you'll find her hosting guests and managing the club.
+When she is not at the winery, you’ll find her gardening, listening to Van Halen and drinking Rosé.

 Abigail Neilan, Tasting Room Manager: Abigail joined the Direct Sales staff at PGC in early 2018 and has been the primary face of the tasting room since.
 Originally from the great state of Maryland, Abi spent 10 years in the California wine industry before coming to her senses and moving to the Willamette Valley four years ago.
 You will find her here most days hosting tastings, answering your email requests and trying to keep her Catahoula leopard dog, Ziggy, from begging in the tasting room.